MicrosoftDocs/azure-devops-yaml-schema/task-reference/github-release-v0.md

 **`assetUploadMode`** - **Asset upload mode**<br>
 `string`.
 Optional.
 Use when `action = edit`.
 Allowed values: `delete` (Delete exisiting assets), `replace` (Replace existing assets).
 Default value: `delete`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Use the 'Delete existing assets' option to first delete any existing assets in the release and then upload all assets.
-Use the 'Replace existing assets' option to replace any assets that have the same name.
+Specifies the asset upload mode you want to use.
+Use the `delete` (Delete existing assets) option to first delete any existing assets in the release and then upload all assets.
+Use the `replace` (Replace existing assets) option to replace any assets that have the same name.
 <!-- :::editable-content-end::: -->
 <br>